overblog/GraphQLBundle/docs/annotations/annotations-reference.md

     public $value;
 }
-?>
 ```

-In the example above, if a query or mutation has this Enum as an argument, the value will be an instanceof the class with the enum value as the `value` property. (see [The Arguments Transformer documentation](arguments-transformer.md)).
+In the example above, if a query or mutation has this Enum as an argument, the value will be an instance of the class with the enum value as the `value` property. (see [The Arguments Transformer documentation](arguments-transformer.md)).
 As the class can be instanciated from the `Arguments Transformer` service, it cannot have a constructor with required arguments.

 ## @EnumValue